 - Equity: includes the sums invested by the shareholders or business owners and the profits and losses accumulated by the business to date (which are called retained earnings).
 It is a proxy for the value of the owner's stake in the business.

-Analysing your waste management services projected balance sheet provides an understanding of your waste management services's working capital structure, investment and financing policies.
+Analysing your waste management company projected balance sheet provides an understanding of your waste management company's working capital structure, investment and financing policies.

 In particular, the readers of your plan can compare the level of financial debt on the balance sheet to the equity value to measure the level of financial risk (equity doesn't need to be reimbursed, while financial debt must be repaid, making it riskier).

-They can also use your balance sheet to assess your waste management services's liquidity and solvency:
+They can also use your balance sheet to assess your waste management company's liquidity and solvency:

 - A liquidity analysis: focuses on whether or not your business has sufficient cash and short-term assets to cover its liabilities due in the next 12 months.